sinnie/learn_web_dev/react.md

 Native events aren’t uniform across browsers.
 Synthetic Events are.
 * When React.js loads, it attaches a single event listener onto the root document object of the DOM hierarchy.
 Therefore, you do not attach any additional event listeners to the DOM
 * The React.js synthetic event system is independent from native events
-* Handlign a synthetic event system works identically
+* Handling a synthetic event system works identically
 * The synthetic event is pooled, meaning that the syntheticEvent obj will be reused and all properties will be nullified after the event callback has been invoked. this is for performance reasons.
     * Because of this, you cannot access the event in an  asynchronous way.
     * If you want to access the event properties in an asynchronous way, you should call event.persist() on the event, which will remove the synthetic event from the pool and allow references to the event to be retained by user code.